frontdev98/ComplexComponents/README.md

-<h1> React Demo </h1>
+<h1> Complex Components </h1>
 <p>
 The application is demonstration of React 18 features.
-It's set of complex components.
+It's set of complex components, such as:
-Realized components:
 <ul>
    <li>Top Navigation Bar</li>
    <li>Side Navigation Bar</li>